Transitioning from Conventional to Organic Farming w/ Steve Sinkula and Bryce Irlbeck

 TOM: So I hear a lot about being a certified organic farmer.
 Can you be an organic farmer and be certified and be an organic farmer and not be certified?
 Or are all organic farmers certified?
 What is that process?

 BRYCE: You can be an organic farmer and not be certified, but you can’t sell organic goods.
-I mean, anybody can label themselves, but to sell with the USDA label, you have to be organic-certified through the NOP.
+Anybody can label themselves, but to sell with the USDA label, you have to be organic-certified through the NOP.
 So, technically, yes, but there are people that are organic farming that aren’t certified.

 TOM: If I take my eggs or my produce to a farmer’s market and say that they’re organically raised, that’s one thing.
 But if I have a certification process, then those are kind of the same but two different things?